Human rights in Transnistria: Situation of Romanian-language schools

 Transnistrian local authorities insist that public education for ethnic Moldovans in their mother tongue be done using the Soviet-originated Moldovan Cyrillic, and have restricted the usage of the Latin script for the Moldovan language to only six schools.
 Four schools of the six that taught the Moldovan language using Latin script were closed by the authorities, who claimed the schools refused to apply for official accreditation.
 The schools were later reopened amid pressure from the European Union, but as private institutions.

 In 2010, the European Court of Human Rights declared partly admissible applications of more than 100 local residents regarding closing of three Moldovan schools in Transnistria (Tighina, Rîbniţa and Grigoriopol), alleging the violation of their right to protection of private life, education and non-discrimination.

 The OSCE mission to Moldova urged local authorities in the Transnistrian city of Rîbniţa to return a confiscated building to the Moldovan Latin script school located in the city.
 The unfinished building was nearing completion in 2004, when Transnistria took control of it during that year's school crisis.

+Political prisoners

+In early August 2019, a couple of pensioners and Cioburciu residents, Tatyana Belova and Sergei Mirovich, were arrested and sentenced to three years in prison for publicly insulting Vadim Krasnoselsky, then Transnistria's de facto president.
+The insults had reportedly been posted on social media.
+Moldovan news website NewsMaker later reported that Belova was released in July 2020 because she "admitted her guilt", which Mirovich would have refused to do.
+Krasnoselsky pardoned Mirovich on 29 December 2021.
+He was due to remain in prison until August 2022.
+Mirovich had at that time been on hunger strike for a month alongside Oleg Khorzhan, chairman of the Transnistrian Communist Party.
+Both men had been demanding, among other things, that the result of the 2021 Transnistrian presidential election not be recognised.